 - Jerry the bear from the Friendly Forest of the Muppet show The Pajanimals.
 "Bear hug!"

 - Teletubbies: Big Hug! (cue hug with weird sound effects)

 - Babylon 5's Delenn has a habit of taking the arm of her companion as they walk or patting hands - except for Sinclair who she rather pointedly never touches.
 Since she has more than a passing suspicion who he really is, that is perhaps understandable.

 - On Agents of S.H.I.E.L.D., Skye likes to give hugs or the occasional friendly jab, in no small part because she had an unhappy childhood where she was bounced around from one foster home to another.

-- In one episode of Special Victims Unit, the team investigates an assault where the only witness is an adorable, developmentally-disabled girl who tries to hug almost everyone she meets, including the usually stern Judge Petrovsky.
+- In one episode of Law & Order: Special Victims Unit, the team investigates an assault where the only witness is an adorable, developmentally-disabled girl who tries to hug almost everyone she meets, including the usually stern Judge Petrovsky.